IncBL: Incremental Bug Localization: B ug L ocator

 \toolname extends BugLocator \cite{buglocator} with the support for incremental computing and integration into the GitHub platform.
 In this section, we briefly introduce the workflow of BugLocator and the information retrieval model used.

 \textbf{Step 1.
 Processing code files.} BugLocator preprocesses each Java code file in the codebase as follows.
 First, it utilizes a Java parser to extract identifiers (e.g., package name, method name, etc.) and then appends them to the original code contents.
-After that, BugLocator performs stemming and stopwords removal to produce code corpus.
+After that, BugLocator performs stemming and stopwords removal to produce a code corpus.
 A Vector Space Model (VSM) (more details of the incremental version of VSM will be given in Section \ref{subsec:design}) is then used to vectorize each document in the code corpus so that further steps (e.g., computing similarity) can be performed.

 \textbf{Step 2.
-Processing bug reports.} BugLocator first combines bug reports title with descriptions.
-Then, it performs stemming and stopwords removal on the combined document to create a bug corpus.
+Processing bug reports.} BugLocator first combines bug report titles with descriptions.
+Then, a bug corpus is created after performing stemming and stopwords removal on the combined documents.
 An important feature of BugLocator is to leverage bug-fixing history information to help rank faulty files, by computing the similarity between a bug report and all the past fixed bug reports.
 The intuition is that the current new bug report and the similar past fixed bug reports are likely to share the same source code files to be modified.
 BugLocator uses the VSM to compute similarities between bug reports.
 For a bug report $B$ and the $m^{th}$ code file referred by at least one bug report, their $SimiScore$ is computed by:

 where $l(m)$ is all the bug reports linked to the $m^{th}$ code file and $Similarity(B,B')$ is the similarity between $B$ and $B'$ computed using VSM.
 For a bug report and a code file that is not linked to any past bug report, their $SimiScore$ is $0$.